Crystal & Fantasy Caves, Bermuda

 Fantasy Cave is a virtual jewel box filled with formations from top to bottom.
 You can see the rare chandelier like cluster of soda straw formations at the ceilings.
 Entire walls are covered with calcite mineral deposits that look like frozen waterfalls.

-Kids especially get very engaged in the intriguing story behind the formation and discovery of the caves and its progression to where it stands now.
+Kids especially get deeply engaged in the intriguing story behind the formation and discovery of the caves and its progression to where it stands now.
 It is a great way to have them spend some informative quality time here.
-It would be apt to make a special mention about Ron James, the oldest working man on the island.
-He is one of the tour guides and a virtual encyclopaedia of the place.
-Do not miss out on him if you happen to get him as a tour guide.

 Book Caves Tours Online